GhoulofGSG9/Rants-Balance-Changes/README.md

         - Decreased player target damage to 12/13/14/15 from 12/13.2/14.4/15.6
     - Shotgun
         - Removed damage falloff
-        - Change the spread pattern to 13 (1/5/7) pellets total with variable sizes and damage values:
+        - Change the spread pattern to 13 (1/5/7) pellets total with variable calibers and damage values:
+            - 1 pellet in the very center causing 15 dmg and a caliber of 16 mm
+            - 5 pellets with a center offset of 0.6 (inner ring) dealing 17 dmg and and a caliber of 16 mm
+            - 7 pellets with a center offset of 1.6 (outer ring) dealing 17 dmg and and a caliber of 150 mm
         ![shotgun spread pattern comparision](https://trello-attachments.s3.amazonaws.com/5b4e23748739c1333f6dc499/5cd2cd183bd6e121e8b32aac/5a018569713d8a1f3014a67a516b44f9/327_SG_ranto.png)
     - Mines
         - Damage type changed to Normal (from Light)